azavea/raster-vision/docs/experiments.rst

 RasterSource
 ^^^^^^^^^^^^

-A RasterSource represents a source of raster data for a scene.
-There are subclasses for different data sources including GeoTIFFSource, ImageSource (for non-georeferenced imagery such as .png files), and GeoJSONSource (for rasterized polygons and lines coming from a GeoJSON files).
+A ``RasterSource`` represents a source of raster data for a scene.
+There are subclasses for different data sources including GeoTIFFSource, ImageSource (for non-georeferenced imagery such as .png files), and GeoJSONSource (for rasterized polygons and lines coming from GeoJSON files).

-You can also set a subset of channels (i.e. bands) that you want to use and their order using a RasterSource.
+You can also set a subset of channels (i.e. bands) that you want to use and their order using a ``RasterSource``.
 For example, satellite imagery often contains more than three channels, but pretrained models trained on datasets like Imagenet only support three (RGB) input channels.
 In order to cope with this situation, we can select three of the channels to utilize.

 In the ``tiny_spacenet.py`` example, we build up the training scene raster source: